-If explicit consent is required, the School will normally seek another legal basis to process that data.
-However if explicit consent is require the data subject will be provided with full information in order to provide explicit consent.
+In cases of processing special category data and explicit consent, the School will normally seek another legal basis to process that data.
+However, if explicit consent is required, the data subject will be provided with full information in order to provide explicit consent.